 5. Practice makes perfect

 It is easy to get frustrated and give up trying but it is worth persevering, once you conquer your fear and get to grips with parallel parking, it will feel like second nature.
-Remember practice makes perfect so if possible practise at home or on a quiet street.
+Remember practice makes perfect so if possible practice at home or on a quiet street.

 If you are still not convinced and would rather drive an extra mile for a space rather than attempt to parallel park the good news is that it may be a thing of the past very soon.
 More and more new cars now come equipped with park-assist systems, that let onboard computers to take all the stress out of parking including parallel parking.
 With one press of a button, you could be parking like a pro.